-Owners and managers of housing portfolios that include at least 2 properties, at least 1 of which is a multifamily building of 5 or more units, are eligible to join the Better Buildings Challenge.
+Owners and managers of housing portfolios that include at least 2 multifamily buildings of 5 or more units are eligible to join the Better Buildings Challenge (BBC).
 Current BBC Multifamily Sector Partners include a diverse range of organizations.
-No preexisting relationship with HUD or DOE is required to join the BBC.
+No preexisting relationship with HUD or the U.S. Department of Energy (DOE) is required to join the BBC.
 However, organizations that are part of HUD's assisted and public housing programs may be eligible for certain incentives through those programs when joining the BBC.
-BBC Multifamily Sector Partners must pledge to improve the energy intensity of their entire multifamily housing portfolio by at least 20 percent within 10 years of commitment.
+BBC Multifamily Sector Partners must pledge to improve the energy use intensity of their entire multifamily housing portfolio by at least 20 percent within 10 years of commitment.

-As a partner of the Better Buildings Challenge Multifamily Sector, you commit to:
+As a partner of the BBC Multifamily Sector, you commit to:

-Each Multifamily Sector Partner is supported by a BBC Account Manager, who acts as a liaison for the program.
-Account Managers keep partners informed about events, trainings, resources, and tools that can help partners meet their goals, as well as the latest news about the Better Buildings Challenge and the annual Better Buildings Summit.
-Account Managers also help partners develop their Partner Profiles, Showcase Projects, Implementation Models, and Data Displays and keep them informed about deadlines.
+Each BBC Multifamily Sector Partner is supported by a BBC Account Manager, who acts as a liaison for the program.
+Account Managers help partners reach their utility benchmarking reporting requirements and help them develop Showcase Projects, Implementation Models, and Data Displays.
+Account Managers also keep partners informed about events, trainings, resources, and tools that can help partners meet their goals, as well as the latest news about the BBC and the annual Better Buildings Summit.

-HUD offers direct technical assistance to Multifamily Sector Partners to help them meet their energy/water commitments under the Better Buildings Challenge.
+HUD offers direct technical assistance to BBC Multifamily Sector Partners to help them meet their energy/water commitments under the BBC.
 By requesting this service, partners can gain support from experts in architecture, engineering, construction, and finance to overcome specific obstacles that they are facing.
-In the past, technical assistance has been used to conduct diagnostic building assessments, help structure power purchase agreements, design green O&M protocols, initiative utility benchmarking practices, and to assist with portfolio planning, energy management, and much more.
+In the past, technical assistance has been used to conduct diagnostic building assessments, help structure power purchase agreements, design green O&M protocols, initiate utility benchmarking practices, and to assist with portfolio planning, energy management, and much more.

-On an on-going basis, HUD and DOE recognize partner success for achieving program milestones and energy/water-efficiency results.
-Through articles, blogs, tweets, and events, HUD and DOE highlight the leadership of Multifamily Sector Partners and showcase innovative approaches to improving building performance.
+On an on-going basis, HUD and DOE recognize partner success for achieving program milestones and energy/water efficiency results.
+Through articles, blogs, tweets, and events, HUD and DOE highlight the leadership of BBC Multifamily Sector Partners and showcase innovative approaches to improving building performance.